Search results for

 Update iOS

 Is the camera still refusing to cooperate?
-Then check to see if you are running the latest version of iOS.
-Go to Settings > General > Software Update.
-If an update is waiting, download and install it.
+Check to see if you are running the latest version of iOS.
+This camera issue is very likely a bug, and updates almost always come with bug fixes, as well as overall performance improvements.

 Reset all iPhone settings